-On October 10, 2018, the Department of Homeland Security (DHS) proposed changes to “public charge” rules that could disqualify many immigrants from gaining permanent residency in the US.
-A 60-day public comment period ended December 10.
-DHS is required to review and respond to the comments in the final rule, which has not been issued yet.
-This collection highlights the potential impact that the proposed changes could have on access to health care.
+On October 10, 2018, the Department of Homeland Security proposed radical changes to “public charge” rules in an effort to disqualify many immigrants from gaining permanent residency in the US.
+The government finalized the rule on August 12.
+This collection highlights the potential impact that the changes could have on the ability of immigrants to access the health care they need.

 One in Seven Adults in Immigrant Families Reported Avoiding Public Benefit Programs in 2018